For more information on the North Dakota legislative sessions go to the North Dakota Legislative Branch website.

 Would allow a live bait wholesaler or vendor to transport into the state and sell live white suckers to be used as bait in the Red River.

 Allows a nonresident to purchase a waterfowl license that is valid for three four-day periods for $200, and $50 of the fee must be used for the Private Land Open To Sportsmen program.
 Passed senate.
-Committee heard 02/28, no action taken.
+Failed house.

 Legislative management, during the 2019-20 interim, would study the eligibility for gratis licenses authorizing residents to hunt elk or moose, and report findings to the 67th legislative assembly.

-Would change the seven whitetail only deer licenses to four any whitetail and three any antlered deer licenses, that are provided to the outdoor adventure foundation to be used by youth with life-threatening illnesses.
-Qualifying youth would be able to use any weapon when hunting on private land with written permission from the landowner.
-Passed house.
-Committee heard 03/08, amended for qualifying youth to use any weapon that is legal in any season for that species.
-Recommended 6-0 do pass as amended.
+Changes the seven whitetail only deer licenses to four any whitetail and three any antlered deer licenses, that are provided to the outdoor adventure foundation to be used by youth with life-threatening illnesses.
+Qualifying youth are able to use any weapon that is legal in any season for that species when hunting on private land with written permission from the landowner.

 Would allow a nonresident to purchase a statewide waterfowl license for $500 that is valid for the remainder of the season after the first week.

-Would alter the public service commission's century code relating to mitigating environmental impacts associated with energy development.
-Passed house.
-Committee heard 03/07, no action taken.
+Alters the public service commission's century code relating to mitigating environmental impacts associated with energy development.